jpivarski/phases/README.md

       def massOfRemnant_lb = 2.2046 * massOfRemnant_kg
     }

-You can create any state directly with a `new` operator.
+You can create any phase directly with a `new` operator.
 Let's start with the initial state:

     val peekskill_meteoroid = new Astrolith.meteoroid("nickel-iron", 14.0)

-and use the transition method to make a meteor and a meteoroid (must be in that order):
+and use the transition method to make a meteor and a meteoroid (in that order):

-    // already knows the composition, passes it on through the transition val peekskill_meteor = peekskill_meteoroid.toMeteor(718674480000L)
+    // already knows the composition, passes it on through the transition val peekskill_meteor = peekskill_meteoroid.toMeteor(718674480000L)  // 1992
     val peekskill_meteorite = peekskill_meteor.toMeteorite(12.4)
     println(peekskill_meteorite.composition_symb)